ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 ## What is HTTPS?

-HTTP is the protocol for transferring data on the internet. e.g. e.g. a browser sends an HTTP request to a web server for the content of a webpage, and the web server sends an HTTP response.
+HTTP is the protocol for transferring data on the internet.
+For example, a browser sends an HTTP request to a web server for the content of a webpage, and the web server sends an HTTP response.

-HTTP is an insecure means of data transfer.
+HTTP is insecure.
 Any data the browser sends to the web server is out in the open.
 Anyone connected to a wireless network can look at the data being transferred by anyone else on the network in plain text.

-HTTPS is a secure means of data transfer.
+HTTPS is a secure version of HTTP.
 A user submitting their credit card information on a website to buy something would send the data over HTTPS to the web server.

 ## Why setup HTTPS?